braeden-kelly/cm25-fsstepfuawer/04-shared-routes.md

 ## Exercise 1b: Of `initialRouteName`'s and `Redirect`'s

-I take it back - we're going to fix the logged-in behavior of what we just did to _really_ match Instagram, which either shows you the post-only view when you're logged out, or takes you right into the post as if you're logged in, with you feed underneath.
+Now that we always have the direct link version of the works page working, let's make it _really_ match Instagram, which either shows you the post-only view when you're logged out, or takes you right into the post as if you're logged in, with you feed underneath.

 It really, really helps to understand something important about `initialRouteName` at this point: _it only applies to when you first load up the app/website_.
 It's simply a mechanism to ensure that a deep link into the app pushes whatever routes need to be underneath the deep link's screen onto the history.